DuskyHajek/TILTOFF/README.md

 - Minimalist design
 - Dark mode for reduced eye strain

-## License

-MIT License

 ## Privacy

 This app does not collect any personal data.
 All information is stored locally on your device using browser localStorage.

+## License

+MIT License

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Contact

+Created by duskyAI - feel free to reach out with any questions or suggestions.